-sf Class 2 Social Entrepreneurship Presentation - (SF181) -Prepare a five slide power point presentation about a social entrepreneurship event to benefit a group or individual in your community.
+sf Class 2 Social Entrepreneurship Presentation - (SF181) -Prepare a five slide power point presentation about a social entrepreneurship venture to benefit a group or individual in your community.
 Social entrepreneurs are people who are in business to help others.
 Submit a print out of the note pages which show each slide and include an explanation of each slide.
-Enter exhibit in a report with fasteners (no slide bars).
-Refer to page 2.4 of Unit 2: The Case of Me for ideas.
+Enter exhibit in a folder with fasteners (no slide bars).